Services and Activities Fees Committee

 A. Services and Activities Fees are defined in RCW 28B.15.041 to mean “fees, other than tuition fees, charged to all students registering at the . . . state universities . . .
 The legislature also recognizes that Services and Activities Fees are paid by students for the express purpose of funding student activities and programs” of their particular institution.

 B. “It is the intent of the legislature that the governing boards ensure that students have a strong voice in recommending budgets for Services and Activities Fees” (RCW 28B.15.045), and that Services and Activities Fees expenditures for programs devoted to political or economic philosophies shall result in the presentation of a spectrum of ideas (RCW 28.15.044).

-C. The level of the services and activities fees is recommended by the Services and Activities Fee Committee pursuant to RCW 28B.15.045 and approved by the Board of Regents.
+C. The level of the Services and Activities Fees is recommended by the Services and Activities Fee Committee pursuant to RCW 28B.15.045 and approved by the Office of the Chancellor and authorized by the Board of Regents.
 Increases in the fee are subject to limitations set by the state legislature.

 D. The Board of Regents shall adhere to the principle that the desires of the Services and Activities Fee Committee be given priority consideration for funding items that do not fall into the categories of pre-existing contractual obligations, bond covenant agreements, or stability of programs affecting students (RCW 28B.15.045(2)).
 Expenditures of Services and Activities Fees, however, are permitted for the construction, equipping, and betterment of buildings and facilities for student activities and services (RCW 28B.10.300).

 E. The Services and Activities Fee long-term fund shall consist of all unallocated revenue (refer to sections 9 and 10) derived from the collection of Services and Activities Fees and accrued interest.